Coverage Policy Manual

 Azathioprine (Imuran, 2020)

-• Patients with TPMT and/or NUDT15 Deficiency: Consider testing for TPMT and NUDT15 deficiency in patients who experience severe bone marrow toxicities.
-Early drug discontinuation may be considered in patients with abnormal CBC results that do not respond to dose reduction
+• Consider testing for TPMT and NUDT15 deficiency in patients who experience severe bone marrow toxicities.
+Early drug discontinuation may be considered in patients with abnormal complete blood count (CBC) results that do not respond to dose reduction

 • Homozygous deficiency in either TPMT or NUDT15: Because of the risk of increased toxicity, consider alternative therapies for patients who are known to have TPMT or NUDT15 deficiency